MAMC-DCI/ectopic-classifier/Metadata_Analysis/README.md

 The step-by-step description of the analysis is contained in *Metadata_Analysis.html*.
 All tables and figures included in *Metadata_Analysis.html* are stored in the *Results* folder.

+# Methods

+This analysis compares AIUP and ECT groups with respect to a number of numerical variables by performing two tailed t tests.